sauce-archives/sauce_ruby/README.markdown

 ### Run against several browsers in series
 As long as your tests are correctly tagged (See installation, above), running them without the rake task (eg `$ bundle exec rspec`) will run them one at a time, once for every platform requested.

+## Network Mocking

+If you're mocking out external network requests, say with WebMock or FakeWeb, you'll need to ensure that requests can still be made to our server at `ondemand.saucelabs.com`.

+You'll need to ensure you can make requests _to_ your server as well.

+We've provided a helper for `WebMock`, which you can include with `require 'sauce/webmock'`.

 ## Reporting Results

 ### RSpec 2, Test::Unit and Cucumber